netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 Network automation and management systems commonly consist of multiple sub-systems and, together with the network devices they manage, they effectively form a distributed system.
 Distributed tracing is a methodology implemented by tracing tools to track, analyze and debug operations such as configuration transactions, across multiple distributed systems.

 The W3C has defined two HTTP headers (traceparent and tracestate) in {{W3C-Trace-Context}} for context propagation that are useful for distributed systems like the ones defined in section 4 of {{?RFC8309}}.
+While the traceparent header is portable and mandatory, the tracestate header is optional and meant to transport vendor-specific data presented by a set of key/value pairs.

 According to the W3C specification, each operation is uniquely identified by a "trace-id" field, and carries multiple metadata fields about the operation.
 Propagating this Trace Context between systems provides a coherent view of the entire operation as carried out by all involved systems.